EU ministers focus on banking union, help for Spain

-LUXEMBOURG European finance ministers examined ways on Friday to bolster weak banks and break the link between troubled lenders and indebted countries, with concerns about Spain's stricken banking system at the top of their minds.
+LUXEMBOURG European finance ministers examined ways to strengthen their banking sectors and break the link between troubled banks and indebted countries on Friday, with concerns about Spain's stricken banking system top of their minds.

-IMF Managing Director Christine Lagarde has urged the euro zone to channel aid directly to struggling banks rather than via governments, but Germany and others are opposed to such support, which is not possible under current euro zone rules.
+IMF Managing Director Christine Lagarde has urged the euro zone to channel aid directly to struggling banks rather than via governments, but Germany and others are opposed to such direct lending, which is not possible under current rules.

-The discussion is part of a broader debate about how the European Union or at least those countries in the euro zone can move towards a 'banking union', including a joint deposit guarantee scheme and a fund to wind down failing banks, and get on top of the 2-1/2-year sovereign debt crisis.
+The discussion is part of a broader debate about how the European Union can move towards a 'banking union', including a pan-EU deposit guarantee scheme and a fund to resolve bad banks, to try to get on top of the 2-1/2-year sovereign debt crisis.

-Those issues will be discussed in detail by EU leaders at a summit in Brussels on June 28-29.

-Lagarde said on Thursday that by allowing the euro zone's rescue fund, the European Stability Mechanism, to aid stricken lenders directly rather than via a programme of government aid, it would break the bank-to-sovereign debt link.
+Lagarde said on Thursday that by allowing the euro zone's rescue scheme, the European Stability Mechanism, to aid stricken lenders directly rather than via a programme of aid to a government, it would stop bank problems from exacerbating the difficulties of countries.

-"The process of forming a banking union has begun," said Luis de Guindos, Spain's economy minister, adding that the possibility of direct recapitalisation may be open to Spain, which is set to receive up to 100 billion euros (80.89 billion pounds) of aid from the euro zone for troubled banks.
+Arriving at Friday's meeting, Luis de Guindos, Spain's economy minister, said such a possibility may be open to Spain, which is set to receive up to 100 billion euros ($126 billion) of aid from the euro zone for its troubled banks.

 "I think (direct bank recapitalisation) is a possibility," he told reporters.
 "It is one of the fundamental elements to break the link between bank risk and sovereign risk."